lico27/readme-generator/README.md

 # README Generator

 ## Description
-A CLI to generate a high quality README.md for the user's project.
+A CLI app to generate a high quality README.md for the user's project.

 ### Project Deliverables
 - Built inquirer function to prompt user for information about their project